-As the decision itself does not give precise examples of time recording tools, some of them can be found in the opinion of the AG and encompass: a wide range of systems for recording working time is available (paper records, computer systems, electronic access cards and so on
+As the decision itself does not give precise examples of time recording tools, some of them can be found in the opinion of the AG and encompass: a wide range of systems for recording working time (paper records, computer systems, electronic access cards and so on).

-Following this decision, in countries such as Spain, a new legislation (Royal Decree-Law 8/2019) came into force, making time recording mandatory on a daily basis so as to increase legal certainty and facilitate supervision by employees' representatives and the labour inspection.
+In Spain, both the 2019 law on working time and the new legislation on remote working make time recording mandatory on a daily basis (start, end and effective working time), so as to increase legal certainty and facilitate supervision by employees' representatives and the labour inspector.
 Other countries have so far kept a more flexible regulatory framework, and some haven't even decided yet about the consequences of the decision for national legislation.

 None of the above (maximum working time, minimum rest periods, working time recording) work well in the context of the hybrid workplace and permanent home working.
 Employees will want the flexibility attached to the new model and the ability to organise their working day/week as they see fit.
-Employers may prefer general guidance on work/life balance, the importance of times of effective disconnection.
+Employers may prefer general guidance on work/life balance and the importance of times off / effective disconnection.
 This is open for discussion and no doubt will take some time to be fixed.
 Working time, and the broader mental health issue, are one of the biggest challenges of the new hybrid workplace.